ISL 2019-20: Marcelinho brilliance gives Hyderabad first points on the board | Goal.com

 ISL 2019-20: Marcelinho brilliance gives Hyderabad first points on the board

-Hyderabad FC created history in their first home game with a 2-1 win over Kerala Blasters at the GMC Balayogi stadium, on Saturday.
+Hyderabad FC created history in their first home game in the Indian Super League (ISL) with a 2-1 win over Kerala Blasters at the GMC Balayogi stadium, on Saturday.

 Rahul KP's 34th minute opener was cancelled by Marko Stankovic's penalty in the 54th minute before Marcelinho (81') bagged the winner from a direct free-kick.